Work Order User Guide

 They include:

-- Integration with defects, permits, and work packages
+Integration with defects, permits, work packages, and work plans

 Mastering these features ensures efficient and traceable operations across all sites.